Launching and Advancing Your Successful Research Career

-A series of workshops over the fall and spring semesters will provide faculty researchers with critical insider information regarding the university's research policies and procedures.
-Most of the sessions will be held at 3 p.m.; location to be determined.
+A series of workshops over the fall and spring semesters will provide faculty researchers with critical information regarding the university's research policies and procedures.
+Most of the sessions will be held at 3 p.m.; locations will be determined close to the event time.
 To register for any or all of the sessions, contact Sheila Pratt at firstname.lastname@example.org, 330-672-0701.

 Nov.
 20: Finding Funding: Introduces federal, state and private funding resources.